Kuldar Sikk: Rally career

-Kuldar Sikk began his co-driver in 1998, co-driving for several drivers.
+Sikk began his co-driver in 1998, co-driving for several drivers.
 In the 2003 Monte Carlo Rally, he made his WRC debut in a Suzuki Ignis S1600.
 The rally also marks the beginning of the partnership with Urmo Aava.

 Ott Tänak and Kuldar Sikk in a Ford Fiesta RS WRC during 2012 Rallye Deutschland.

 From 2010, Sikk became the co-driver of the rising star Ott Tänak.
 Two years later, in the 2012 Rally Sweden, the Estonian crew took their first stage win on SS14.
 Another five rounds later, Sikk achieved his first and only WRC podium finish.

-After a short partnership with the Ukrainian rally driver Yuriy Protasov, he was co-driving for three more drivers in 2016 and 2017.
+After a short partnership with the Ukrainian rally driver Yuriy Protasov, Sikk was co-driving for three more drivers in 2016 and 2017.

 Starting from 2018 Rally Sweden, Sikk became the co-driver of Ken Torn in the Junior World Rally Championship.

+In 2026, it was announced that Sikk will partner up with Urvo Männama and they will start in the 2026 Rallye du Maroc to test for the upcoming Dakar Rally.